hashgraph/hedera-services/platform-sdk/docs/base/test-support/test-support.md

 ### Executor support

 The `@WithTestExecutor` annotation is used to inject a `TestExecutor` instance into a test.
-It can be applied at the This utility class is designed to facilitate concurrent testing in multi-threaded environments, making it easier to manage and synchronize tasks in your tests. class or method level to enable concurrent testing using a test executor.
+Each test using `@WithTestExecutor` runs in isolation, ensuring that multiple tests do not share the same underlying thread pool concurrently.
+This isolation helps prevent side effects between tests due to shared resources.

 #### Usage